snarrenberg/westerparse/docs/website.rst

 .. code-block:: shell

    Line Parsing Errors
    The following linear errors were found when attempting to interpret the line:

 			The non-tonic-triad pitch D4 in measure 4 cannot be generated.

+If the composition is a single line, the user may select a type of line (primary, bass, or generic).
+When the Evaluate Line button is pressed, WesterParse will look only to see whether the line can be evaluated using the selected type.

+If the composition consists of two parts, WesterParse will try to parse the upper line as a primary line and the lower line as a bass line.
+And if the composition has three parts, it will try to parse at least one of the upper lines as a primary line and the lower line as a bass line.

+If the Display Parse option is enabled, the user can have WesterParse prepare up to three possible parses of the composition, which will be displayed on the web page in the are below the composition.
+WesterParse often considers dozens of different interpretations for each line of composition, but then sifts through them to select the most plausible interpretations.

 If the user has composed counterpoint in two or three parts, the user can have WesterParse check the voice leading.
 This, too, will generate a report.